loopingz/webda.io/packages/webda/README.md

 ## Goals

-I have servers running for my own personal use for more than 10 years, because i wanted to have few websites and APIs online, but most of the time those servers are sitting and waiting.
+I have servers running for my own personal use for more than 10 years because I wanted to have few websites and APIs online, but most of the time those servers are sitting and waiting.

 Then came **Lambda**, really cool feature from AWS, but kind of tricky to turn it into a full webserver.
-That's one of the target of Webda.
+That's one of the targets of Webda.

 I was bored also of always recoding the same API again and again with a few customizations for each client.
-So i wanted a system that leverage up the components system but on both the frontend and backend, the frontend moved a lot lately with JSF to GWT to Angular to ... ? **Polymer** !
-Here is my winner, of course it will change but it is a good one i think and really like the WebComponents part, everything was in place to start the composable UI.
+So I wanted a system that leverages up the components system but on both the frontend and backend.
+The frontend moved a lot lately with JSF to GWT to Angular to ... ? **Polymer** !
+Here is my winner, of course, it will change but it is a good one I think and I really like the WebComponents part, everything was in place to start the composable UI.

-The **webda.config.json** contains the configuration of the app, defining Services, Routes and global configuration, you can consider it as the applicationContext.xml of Spring if you prefer, with Beans=Services
+The **webda.config.json** contains the configuration of the app, defining Services, Routes, and global configuration, you can consider it as the applicationContext.xml of Spring if you prefer, with Beans=Services

 ## Quickstart